TEAMMATES/teammates/docs/performance-testing.md

 You can also use the JMeter GUI (`./gradlew jmGui`) to run performance tests.
 This is particularly useful when debugging or validating that the test does what is expected.
 However, you should not use the GUI to run large scale tests as it is very resource intensive.

-> Remember to **disable or remove all `listeners`** if you enabled them while using the GUI since they can have a negative impact on the performance of the test.
+> Remember to **disable or remove all `Listeners`** in the `.jmx` file, unless you are debugging.
+Having them enabled can have a negative impact on the test performance.

 ## Generating Test Reports